RutheniumAlpha/student_management/README.md

 # Student Management

-Manage the students and schools by using the following API.<br>Access the following API from <a target="_blank" href="https://student-management.glitch.me/">https://student-management.glitch.me/</a>
+Manage the students and schools by using the following API.
+Access the API from [https://student-management.glitch.me/](https://student-management.glitch.me/)

 # API Documentation